martinclason/julpong-1D/README.md

 ![Image of the game](game.jpg)

 ## Rules:
- - Hit your button while your light is lit, if you're too early or to late you loose and the other person wins.
+ - Hit your button while your light is lit, if you're too early or to late you lose and the other person wins.
  - The side that lost will serve the ball next round.
 ## Functions:
  - The lamps on the winning side will light up after a round ends.